byzer-org/byzer-doc/byzer-notebook/en-us/introduction/notebook_intro.md

 # Byzer Notebook Introduction

-Byzer Notebook is a web interactive computing (Web IDE) application platform based on the Kolo engine.
+Byzer Notebook is a web interactive computing (Web IDE) application platform based on the Byzer engine.

 Byzer Notebook provides a unified platform and language for business analysts, data scientists and IT engineers, support interactively writing and running code.
 Moreover, in Byzer Notebook, support for table entry and table exit of multiple data sources and training and publishing of AI models can better help users open up complex data links and achieve low-cost data analysis and AI landing.